-From Email This e-mail address will appear as the sender Address: when you receive a log file or firmware upgrade notification via e-mail.
+From Email This e-mail address will appear as the sender when you Address: receive a log file or firmware upgrade notification via e-mail.

-To Email Address: Enter the e-mail address where you want the e-mail sent.
+To Email Enter the e-mail address where you want the e-mail Address: sent.

-SMTP Server Enter the SMTP server address for sending Address: e-mail.
-If your SMTP server requires authentication, select this option.
+SMTP Server Enter the SMTP server address for sending e-mail.
+If Address: your SMTP server requires authentication, select this option.